riseupnet/riseup_help/pages/vpn/windows/en.md

 ### Get the logs

-There are three log files each for a different component of the client:
+There are two log files each for a different component of the client:

 * The systray log: `C:\Users\<your user>\AppData\Local\leap\systray.log`
 * The openvpn process: `C:\Program Files (x86)\RiseupVPN\openvp.log`